katur/eegi/README_database_migration.md

 **concept** | **GenomeWideGI** | **eegi**
 ----------- | ---------------- | --------
 clone names | sjj\_X and mv\_X | sjj\_X and GHR-X@X
-clone mapping info | 1-to-1, scattered over many tables (wherever `clone` is accompanied by `node_primary_name` and/or `gene`) | All mapping isolated to `clones` app, which is connected to rest of database only by FK to `Clone`.
-Mapping is 1-to-many.
+clone mapping info | 1-to-1, scattered over many tables (wherever `clone` is accompanied by `node_primary_name` and/or `gene`) | All mapping isolated to `clones` app, which is connected to rest of database only by FK to `RNAiClone`.
+Mapping will be 1-to-many.

 DECISIONS TO MAKE ABOUT `clones` APP:
 - The well within GHR-style clones names are "A1" style for GHR-10%, but "A01" style for GHR-11% onward.
-We should probably leave these as are for the actual clone names, for consistency with the orfeome database.
-But in LibraryPlate (when refering to that clone being in a plate at a particular well), I'll use "A01" style.
+We should probably leave these as is for the actual clone names, for consistency with the Orfeome database.
+But in the fields of LibraryWell that refer to vidal clone locations (e.g. the well column and the id), I'll be consistent with "A01".
 - Are we sure we want RNAiClone instead of Clone prefix for tables?
 - Schema for Firoz's tables!